swkim01/webiopi-dht/README.md

 cd Adafruit_Python_DHT
 sudo python setup.py install
 ```
-3. Clone my repo onto your pi
+3. Clone my repo onto your pi.
 ```shell
 git clone https://github.com/swkim01/webiopi-dht.git
 ```
-If you use RPi 2, you have to patch the souce as follows
+If you use RPi 2, you have to patch the souce as follows.
 ```shell
 cd [WebIOPi's source path]
 patch -p1 < [webiopi-dht path]/webiopi-0.7.1-rpi2.diff
 ```
-4. copy __init__.py and dhtXX.py to [WebIOPi's source path]/python/webiopi/devices/sensor directory
+4. copy __init__.py and dhtXX.py to [WebIOPi's source path]/python/webiopi/devices/sensor directory.

 5. Install and start WebIOPi

 #### Test
-1. To test this module, connect a DHT22 sensor input to gpio port [18] and an LED to port [17] of RPi.
+1. To test this module, connect a DHT22 sensor input to gpio port [18] and an LED to port [17] of pi.

 2. To enable DHT and GPIO feature on webiopi, modify /etc/webiopi/config.
 ```